aburch/simutrans/documentation/OTRP_information_en.md

 - Please notify Himeshi where the OTRP is distributed. twitter: [@himeshi_hob](https://twitter.com/himeshi_hob)

 # Contact Me
-If you have any questions or request, please feel free to ask me through the simutrans international forum or [@himeshi_hob](https://twitter.com/himeshi_hob) in Twitter.
+If you have any questions or request, please feel free to ask me through the simutrans international forum (THLeaderH) or [@himeshi_hob](https://twitter.com/himeshi_hob) in Twitter.
 Every issue reports and your opinions are greatly appreciated.